PyBites-Open-Source/pybites-tips/README.md

 1. Interactive mode:

-		>>> from src import PyBitesTips
-		>>> pb = PyBitesTips()
-		>>> pb()
+		$ pytip

-		Search tips (press 'q' to exit): wraps
+		Search tips (press 'q' to exit): functools
-		2 tips found
+		3 tips found

-		Press any key to start paging them, then press 'q' to go to the next one ... or hit 'c' bail out:

-		>> tips are paged to the console <<

-		Search tips (press 'q' to exit): q
-		Bye
+		=== TIP 153 ===
+		Title: functools.partial
+		...
+		...

-2. Search for tips with the `-s` flag:
+2. Search for tips from the command line using the `-s` flag:

 		$ pytip -s itertools
 		7 tips found

+		=== TIP 53 ===
+		Title: random.choice and itertools.product
+		Tip: #Python's random, range and itertools.product make it easy to simulate 5 dice rolls:
+		...
+		...

+If you want to _page_ through the results use the `-p` flag:

+	$ pytip -s itertools
+	7 tips found

 	Press any key to start paging them, then press 'q' to go to the next one ... or hit 'c' bail out:
 	...
+	<< results page paged (you see them one by one in terminal) >>

+Alternatively just pip `pytip`'s output to `more`: `pytip -s itertools|more`